 - You’ve already filed more than one claim in the last three years

-Your decision to file a claim should depend on what the consequences will be.
-If your insurance rates are likely to skyrocket, you should consider paying for the damages yourself.
+Your decision to file should depend on what the consequences will be.
+If your rates are likely to skyrocket, you should consider paying for the damages yourself.
 But only do so if you can afford it.
-You should speak with your agent if you’re worried about what filing a claim would do to your rates.
+You should speak with your agent if you’re worried about what filing would do to your rates.
 One claim likely won’t do much of anything to your rates.

 How to Lower Your Rates If Your History Is Bad

-Even if you have a spotty claim history, you can still find ways to lower your rates.
+Even if you have a spotty history, you can still find ways to lower your rates.
 You should also think in the long term.
 Claims usually stay on your record for three to five years.
-If you can maintain a clean driving and claim record, you can see your rates decrease.
+If you can manage going three years without incident, you should see your rates decrease.

 There are plenty of methods that you can use to slash your rates in the short term.
 Here are some of the best ways to lower your rates ASAP: